use-ink/ink-docs/docs/basics/trait-definitions.md

         total_supply: Balance,
         // more fields ...
     }

-    impl BaseErc20 for Erc20 {
+    impl Erc20 {
+        /// Creates a new ERC-20 contract and initializes it with the initial supply for the instantiator.
         #[ink(constructor)]
         fn new(initial_supply: Balance) -> Self {
             // implementation ...
         }
+    }

+    impl BaseErc20 for Erc20 {
         #[ink(message)]
         fn total_supply(&self) -> Balance {
             // implementation ...